 On his first day in office, President Biden signed an Executive Order to rejoin the Paris Agreement.
 By the end of his first week, the new Administration had issued a comprehensive plan on Tackling the Climate Crisis at Home and Abroad, committing to cooperation with the G7 and other partners.

 This was a full 180-degree turn from the actions of the Trump Presidency.
-It marked the start of an effort to rectify damage done to America’s international standing and reboot its domestic policies on climate and energy.
+It marked the start of an effort to rectify damage done to America’s international standing and reboot its domestic policies on climate and the USA’s coal transition.
 It was also a necessary response to the realities of the coal sector.

 Despite proclaiming that ‘Trump digs coal’ and promising to put miners back to work, the reality of the previous four years was the continued structural decline of coal power generation in the US.
 As Figure 6 shows below, coal plant retirements accelerated in comparison to both of President Obama’s terms in office.
 In parallel, electricity generation from coal fell from 30% in 2016 to 19% in 2020.
 Meanwhile, coal miners were left without healthcare and pensions as mining companies misspent funds and entered bankruptcy proceedings.
 Communities continued to suffer the health impacts of air pollution and environmental injustice.
 All while environmental protections were removed and the Clean Power Plan abandoned.